What Are Photochromic Lenses?

 What is a photochromic lens like versus a transition lens?

 Well, they’re essentially the same thing, with Transitions being a specific brand of photochromic lens that is produced by lens manufacturer, Essilor.
 But while they both achieve the same effect, Transitions offer a more premium lens experience.
 They change from between tinted and clear more quickly and have less of a hint of tint than basic light adaptive lenses.
 On top of that, Transitions also fit a wider range of prescriptions than basic variable tint lenses.
 And don’t worry if you have progressive lenses!
 From single vision to multifocal, there are light adaptive lens options for almost any prescription.
 At EyeBuyDirect, we offer two tint option:s a vintage brown and a classic, dark gray.

-So what are you waiting for?
-Live the good light and enjoy life more comfortably with lenses that adapt to your needs.
+Photochromic lenses aren’t expensive at EyeBuyDirect!
+Live the good light and enjoy life more comfortably with light-responsive lenses that adapt to your needs.
 On our eyeglasses catalog, any frame you pick can be customized with photochromic lenses!
 All you need to do is make sure to pick LIGHT ADJUSTING during your lens selection and choose the option fits you best!